 Overall, though, this is a strong finale, with every one of the main characters, from Lila and the Master to Vienna and Drake, getting a satisfying end to their individual storylines.

 All in all, Master! gives some much-needed exposure to Eric Roberts‘ lesser-known incarnation of the Master, putting him into a fully-formed and well-realised Blade Runner-esque future London and letting him run riot.
 While there’s nothing hugely groundbreaking here, there’s definitely lots to enjoy, like Daleks, a deadly assassin, and ruthless gangs, as well as a star turn from Laura Aikman as compelling protagonist Lila!
-Complete with Howard Carter‘s magnificent music and sound-design, and with strong direction from Jason Haigh-Ellery and Jamie Anderson, Master! is one of the strongest releases of the year so far and, as such, comes highly recommended.
+Complete with Howard Carter‘s magnificent music and sound-design, and with strong direction from Jason Haigh-Ellery and Jamie Anderson, Master! is one of the strongest releases of the year so far and, as such, certainly comes recommended.

 Master! is available now on CD or as a download from http://www.bigfinish.com